folio-org/stripes-experiments/README.md

 go to https://nodejs.org/en/download/current/ and download the Linux Binaries.
 Extract the archive, and symlink the programs "node" and "npm" to /usr/local/bin

+### MS Windows
+Go to https://nodejs.org/en/, select version 6.x to for your Windows version and follow the instructions in the installer.
+(Tested for Nodejs 6.2.2, 64bit version, on Windows 7.)

 ## AWS S3

 To upload files to AWS S3, you need the aws(1) tool installed, and setup ~/.aws